Skip to main content

 • Population management hunts are not subject to quota.

-Nonresident and Outfitted Applicants Please Note: It is extremely unlikely for an outfitted applicant to draw a hunt code with six or fewer licenses or for a nonresident to draw a hunt code with twelve or fewer licenses.
-Residents planning to apply with one or more nonresidents should also be aware of this when applying.
+Non-resident and Outfitted Applicants Please Note: It is extremely unlikely for an outfitted applicant to draw a hunt code with six or fewer licenses or for a non-resident to draw a hunt code with 12 or fewer licenses.
+Residents planning to apply with one or more non-residents should also be aware of this when applying.

 Junior, Senior & Disabled

-Reduced-fee licenses for resident junior game hunting and fishing, junior deer, junior elk and junior game hunting (resident and nonresident) are available to individuals 17 years of age and younger at the time of purchase, on or after April 1, 2023.
+Reduced-fee licenses for resident junior game hunting and fishing, junior deer, junior elk, junior trapper and junior game hunting (resident and non-resident) are available to individuals 17 years of age and younger at the time of purchase, on or after April 1, 2025.
 Resident junior licenses for hunting deer and/or elk on private land may be purchased at license vendors, NMDGF offices, by telephone or online.

 Youth-Only Hunts

-To qualify for youth-only hunts, applicants must be 17 years of age or younger on opening day of the hunt and must possess a hunter education number or mentor-youth number (pages 18–19).
+To qualify for youth-only hunts, applicants must be 17 years of age or younger on opening day of the hunt and must possess a Hunter Education number or mentor-youth number.
 The mentor-youth number is valid only for deer, pronghorn, turkey, javelina and small-game hunts.

 Off-Range Oryx Hunt for Seniors 70 Years and Older

-To qualify for the off-range oryx for seniors hunt, applicants must be 70 years of age or older on the opening day of the hunt.
+To qualify for the off-range oryx senior hunt, applicants must be 70 years of age or older on the opening day of the hunt.

 Reduced-Fee Licenses for Handicapped Residents

-Resident handicapped license holders must purchase and possess a habitat stamp and HMAV (pages 9–10) as applicable.
+Resident handicapped license holders must purchase and possess a Habitat Stamp and HMAV as applicable.
 All other laws and rules must be followed.

 Mobility-Impaired Certification (MI)

 The MI card is valid for 48 months from the date approved/issued by NMDGF.
-The MI card holder must purchase and possess a habitat stamp and HMAV (pages 9–10) if applicable.
 All other laws and rules must be followed.

 Mobility-Impaired (MI) Hunters